WildernessLabs/Mirid/README.md

 # Mirid
-Meadow.Foundation driver and documentation validator and reporting tool
+Mirid is a .NET Core console application used for Meadow.Foundation driver and documentation validation and report generation.

+Currently outputs data as CSVs in the bin folder.

 Work in progress